ricketsk/GVSU-CIS350-TRAILHOPPERS/docs/proposal-template.md

 # Method/Approach

 * We are going to start by learning how to use Kivy - find out how integrate maps into an app.
-* Reasearch and development for the demographics of who will be using the app.
+* Reseaarch and development for the demographics of who will be using the app.
 * Planned weekly meetings each week for our progress and what is to come.
 * Learn how to use GUIs.